sogou/workflow/docs/en/tutorial-08-matrix_multiply.md

     static T *create_thread_task(const std::string& queue_name,
                                  std::function<void (INPUT *, OUTPUT *)> routine,
                                  std::function<void (T *)> callback);

+   static T *create_thread_task(time_t seconds, long nanoseconds,
+                                  const std::string& queue_name,
+                                  std::function<void (INPUT *, OUTPUT *)> routine,
+                                  std::function<void (T *)> callback);
     ...
 };
 ~~~
+There are two interfaces for creating tasks here.
+The second interface supports the user to pass in the task running time limit, we will introduce this function in the next section.
 Slightly different from the previous network factory class or the algorithm factory class, this factory requires two template parameters: INPUT and OUTPUT.
 queue\_name is explained in the previous example. routine is the computation process, and callback means the callback.
 In our example, we see this call: